Andreaux/Nextcloud-Docker-Compose-Traefik/README.md

 There is a .env file included with examples for the environment variables.
 If you use Portainer like I do, you will have to set these within Portainer when creating the Nextcloud stack after you've pasted the docker-compose.yml file into Portainer.
 If you use "docker compose" to bring up the stack, the .env file should be picked up automatically so fill in your information in there.

+## Traefik

+My Home Lab runs an Ubuntu Virtual Machine to host my Docker Projects which runs Traefik as a reverse proxy.
+The reverse proxy is needed to be able to provide all internal services with an SSL certificate.
+I found the easiest for me was to use Cloudflare and get SSL certificates through Cloudflare.
+A free Cloudflare account is more than enough to achieve this.
+While you can deploy this Stack without Traefik, you would have to set up SSL certificates for each service individually.
+Traefik makes this otherwise tedious process effortless.

 ## Support this project

 If you find this useful, a coffee through Ko-Fi is all it takes to make me happy <3 (I love coffee :D) Click the Sponsor button on the top of this page or visit https://ko-fi.com/andreaux to buy me a coffee.